History of the Anglo-American Oil Co Ltd

 The AAOC had expanded its forecourt interests by buying 'The Redline Motor Spirit Co Ltd' a company who continued to trade under its own brands and who also expanded its operations following a merger with Glico Ltd in 1931 to form Redline-Glico Ltd. In 1938 the AAOC also took a controlling interest in Cleveland Petrols when it purchased 51% of the company.
 It further extended its holding in 1954 to 88% and by 1958 Cleveland had become fully owned.
 Cleveland continued to trade under its brand name through its nationwide network of garages but by the early 1970's Esso had re branded those garages into

-Pratt's 'Golden Pump' circa 1924.
-This petrol pump by Gilbert & Barker has the early globe petrol pump globe advertising the brand of Pratts which was to become Esso in 1935
+Pratt's later 'Golden Pump' This petrol pump by Gilbert & Barker has the early globe petrol pump globe advertising the brand of Pratts which was to become Esso in 1935